awslabs/data-solutions-framework-on-aws/framework/API.md

 public mergeToTargetTable(databaseName: string, sourceTable: string, targetTable: string, sourceColumnId?: string, targetColumnId?: string): CustomResource
 ```

-Runs the `MERGE` query using simplified mode.
+Run the `MERGE` query using simplified mode.

 This command would do an upsert into the target table.